vladignatyev/base64tool/site/about.md

 width: small
 ---

-This tool was created to provide an ultimate GUI tool for encoding and decoding binary data, files and assets to and from `base64` encoding.
+This tool is an ultimate GUI tool for encoding and decoding binary data, files and image assets to and from `base64` encoding.

 Base64 Encoding is a family of encodings, supposed to safely transmit binary data across machines.
 Base64 turns any binary stream (bytes from `0x00` to `0xFF`) into ASCII stream (characters from `0` to `9`, from `A` to `Z`, `a` to `z`, `=` and `/`).
 Base64 encoded data can be read through any text terminal, by people or machines, transmitted over HTTP etc.

-If you try to find the easiest way of converting `base16/32/64` representations you’ll get a tons of information, that makes difficulties in understanding the problem that `base*` family encodings deal with.
-Probably, you’ll find some online tools, similar to this one, tutorials, Q&A at the Stackoverflow or other community websites, code libraries and packages.
+If you try to find the easiest way of converting `base16/32/64` representations you’ll get a tons of irrelevant information, that makes difficulties in understanding the problem that `base*` family encodings solve.
+Probably, you find some online tools, similar to this one, tutorials, Q&A at the Stackoverflow or other community websites, code libraries and software packages.

 Take the NPM as an example:
 {% include image.html
   src="npm-base64-encoding-and-decoding-packages.png"
   caption="NPM: Base64 Encoding And Decoding Packages as of year 2020"